psbriant/transportation_data_analysis/README.md

 ### Making modifications

-When making modifications, please create a new branch and submit a pull request when you are ready to merge with the main branch.
+When making modifications, please create a new branch and submit a pull request when you are ready to merge with the `main` branch.
+Please refrain from making changes on `main`.

 ### Running tests

 For any function you add, please add tests for any outputs and any exceptions that are raised.
 This project currently has a test framework that uses pytest as a test runner.
 Github actions is currently setup to run all tests when someone tries to merge a pull request.
-You can also run tests from any project directory using the following command:
+You can also run tests from any directory within the `transportation_data_analysis` repo using the following command:

 ```
 pytest